VILLASframework/node/documentation/Configuration.md

 The `priority` setting allows to adjust the scheduling priority of the deamon processes.
 By default, the daemon uses a real-time optimized FIFO scheduling algorithm.

+#### `name` *(integer)*

+By default the `name` of a S2SS instance is equalt to the hostname of the machine it is running on.
+Some node types are using this name to identify themselves agains their remotes.
+An example is the `ngsi` node type which adds a metadata attribute `source` to its updates.

 ## Nodes

 The node section is a **directory** of nodes (clients) which are connected to the S2SS instance.